-Earache in children is one of the most difficult conditions to treat satisfactorily in general practice.
+In family medicine, earache in children is one of the most difficult conditions to treat because nothing works!
+Almost.

 A mother brought in her 6 year old son.
 Hot, miserable, hand over his ear, crying.

 Quite a sick child in fact.
 For three days and sleepless nights he was in pain being plied with frequent doses of paracetamol to no avail.
-On examination, he had a high fever and was quite moribund, but apart from the very red, glowing, blistered eardrum of bullous tympanitis (you can see a blister on the surface of the eardrum in the picture), there was nothing else to be found.
+On examination, he was miserable, clearly in a lot of pain and had a high fever.
+Apart from the very red, glowing, blistered eardrum of bullous tympanitis (a blister on the surface of the eardrum visible in the picture), there was no other abnormality.

-But there was no response – he was fast asleep!
+But he didn’t respond, because he was fast asleep!

 Dr. Chris Reynolds.